 However, we have to admit that within these two years, the service’s coverage has expanded.
 Now, UltraVPN offers more than 100+ servers across 80+ countries.

 We found that most of their server locations are in the North American region.
 We can guess why as the country is a key location where the demand for online streaming and local data in the USA is phenomenal.

 But we have to talk about how small server networks can affect a user’s browsing experience.
 First, it can result in server overcrowding, which will definitely slow down the internet speed.

 Despite this, UltraVPN does provide its customers with a great variety of locations.
 We mentioned above that UltraVPN has a lot of servers in the US.
 As a result, the users’ connection speeds and access to US content shouldn’t ever be a problem, especially when it comes to speed.

-The service is constantly expanding its server network in hopes of giving their users a better experience, not having to worry about servers getting overburdened or running slow.
-With that said, UltraVPN has servers in the following countries:
+The service is constantly expanding its server network in hopes of giving its users a better experience, not having to worry about servers getting overburdened or running slow.

 Based on what we’ve seen, UltraVPN is so much ahead of other competitors in terms of supported countries.
 As mentioned, the problem is with the small number of servers, not the server expansion itself.

 We have to note that some of their servers were offline by the time of writing.
 They clearly state that on their website marking servers in Luxembourg, Slovenia, and Georgia with an X.